-U1255.2 Except as specifically modified, the rules for GS (900) also apply to J3 J4 & J5 GS.
+U1255.3 Except as specifically modified, the rules for GS (900) also apply to GS for J3s and younger.

-U1256 J3-J4 Super-G (SG)
+U1256 J3 and J4 Super G (SG)

-U1256.1 Maximum Vertical Drop Number of Direction Changes J3: 400 m 8%-10% of vertical drop
+U1256.1 Maximum Vertical Drop Number of Direction Changes

-J4: 350 m 8%-10% of vertical drop
+J3: 350 m 8%-10% of vertical drop

-The minimum number of gates counts only those requiring change of direction.
+J4: 300 m 8%-12% of vertical drop

-- U1256.2 For J4 SG, based upon hill topography and field ability, the Jury may increase the gates to a maximum of 14% of vertical drop (counting only those requiring change of direction). - U1256.3 Official Training for Children's SG will encompass at least one SG training run prior to the first competition.
+- The minimum number of gates counts only those requiring change of direction.
+The distance between the gates of a SG should be 25-40 m. - U1256.2 J3 SG should include at least one jump.
+All children's non-scored SGs should be set using a variety of terrain. - U1256.3 For SG, based upon hill topography and field ability, the Jury may increase the gates to a maximum of 14% of vertical drop (counting only those requiring change of direction). - U1256.4 Official Training for children's SG will encompass at least one SG training run prior to the first competition.
 Training times are not to be posted.
-Official training for USSA children's SG events is an integral part of the competition, and all entrants are required to participate according to the competition jury's decision. - U1256.4 Except as specifically modified, the rules for SG (1000) also apply to J3 & J4 SG.
+Official training for USSA children's SG events is an integral part of the competition, and all entrants are required to participate according to the competition jury's decision. - U1256.5 Except as specifically modified, the rules for SG (1000) also apply to non-scored J3 and J4 SG.